-The respondent left Velika Kladuša (BIH) at around 10 pm together with a friend.
+On the 16th of January 2019, two men from Algeria and Morocco left Velika Kladuša (BIH) at around 10 pm.
 They walked the whole night and stopped at an abandoned building to sleep during the day, close to the village of Kupljensko (HRV).

 “At 5 am, my friend wants to get rest because we walked a lot.
 We found a place, like an abandoned house, it is really cold, I made a fire and we sleep from morning to night.
 After it is night time, there is snow, a lot of snow, I did not see it because I was sleeping.”